Content designer

 A content designer is tasked with communicating information in the best way possible.
-An effective content designer is expected to be skilled in language(s), graphic design, and the technical requirements of front-end development.
+An effective content designer is expected to be skilled in language(s), psychology, user experience (UX), graphic design, and the technical requirements of front-end development.
 A content designer is an expert across various media, and is skilled in drafting compelling text, images, and videos.

-An effective content designer is also a strong researcher.
-Content designers research the audience so that they can design effective content for them.
-They serve as advocates for users in the engineering and design processes.
-They try to make it simple for that audience to find the content they need.
-They also manage the content to keep it useful and up to date.
+Content designers are skilled researchers who investigate their target audience to create effective content.
+They can act as user advocates during engineering and design processes with a goal of making content easily accessible for their audience.
+Furthermore, they manage and update the content to ensure its up to date and useful.

 The term "content designer" originated in big technology, however, it is also used in online marketing, sound design, or government publishing.
 Content designers can work on the web, in print, or on digital services and applications.

 Content design in government

 Content designers working for government have to explain complicated information as clearly as possible.
 It is a form of User centred design.

 Content design is not editorial writing.
 According to Sarah Winters (was Richards) of Content Design London:

 Content designers use data and testing to understand what people need and then try to meet those needs.
 This can help citizens understand their rights and obligations, and use government services.

 Content designers make information easy to find, simple to understand, and accessible to everyone.

 Content designer is a defined role in the UK government civil service and in the Australian government.
 In the UK government: